sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/basics/brand/brand.md

 ---

 ## What does the component do?
-*   It identifies the sender of a page.{.lead}
+*   It identifies the sender of a page. {.lead}

 ## When should the component be used?
-*   For all SBB apps.{.lead}
+*   For all SBB apps. {.lead}

 ## Rules
-*   The signet appears exactly once per page and is always located in the header.{.lead}
+*   The signet appears exactly once per page and is always located in the header. {.lead}
-*   It is always positioned top-right.{.lead}
+*   It is always positioned top-right. {.lead}
-*   Variations of the signet are not permitted.{.lead}
+*   Variations of the signet are not permitted. {.lead}
-*   The signet is always linked to the app homepage.{.lead}
+*   The signet is always linked to the app homepage. {.lead}

 ## Variants and States
 *   Default / Fallback